skytone2000/Car-Price-Predictions/README.md

 # Car-Price-Predictions
 Copy app.R code

 then

-download the data into same folder on your laptop then run app to view in browser
+download the .csv file data into same folder on your laptop

+then run app to view in browser
 ### Library needed to run app